 NOTE: I used 4 pampas grass stems to cover the 16-inch wreath.
 If you use a smaller straw wreath, three stems will be enough.

 Step 7 – After you finish wrapping the grass stems with the wired twine, fluff out the pampas grass, pulling it apart and away from the straw wreath.

 Step 8 – Tighten and twist the two ends of the wired twine.
 Use clippers or wire cutters to cut the excess wired twine.
 You can use extra to make a loop to hang the wreath.

 NOTE: I noticed that the pampas grass stems that I bought 2 weeks ago had started getting bigger and fluffier.
 I did not put them in water in the glass vases.
-I think as they dry out they, fluff out and look prettier.
-I’m assuming that my wreath will fluff out more, too.
+I think as they dry out, they fluff out and look prettier.
+I’m assumed that my wreath will fluff out more, too.
+And it did.

 Step 9 – Choose your ribbon and tie it to the wreath in a simple loop either at the top or bottom of the wreath.
 Or don’t use ribbon for a completely natural wreath.